berkeley-cdss/docs/course-software/slack.md

 UC Berkeley does not currently provide premium versions of Slack (see their [pricing](https://slack.com/pricing)), but some courses may decide to use a portion of their budget for this.
 The main benefit is that messages are retained for a long period of time, rather than being deleted.
+Slack has historically offered education discounts that you should look into when estimating cost.

 If you would like to purchase a premium Slack subscription: